realies/soundcloud-sync/README.md

 - Verify and update timestamps of existing files
 - Supports incremental syncing (only downloads new likes)
 - Can be used as a library in other projects
-- No external dependencies required (pure JavaScript/TypeScript implementation)
+- Minimal dependencies with pure TypeScript implementation
 - Cross-platform support with pre-built binaries

 ## Quick Start